Psychology

 “There is an art to therapy in that we seek to blend relational work with empirically validated interventions and approaches to help clients improve,” Dr. Aleshire says.
 “While techniques and interventions can be effective, the overall best predictor of ‘success’ in therapy is a trusting, respectful client-therapist relationship.”

-With that in mind, there are a number of soft skills employers look for in top-notch mental health counselors.
-These include active listening, critical thinking, advanced communication skills, service orientation and interpersonal skills.
-“Therapists provide their clients with empathy, acceptance, support and the encouragement to know that they are not alone in their experience,” Dr. Aleshire explains.
+With that in mind, there are several soft skills employers look for in top-notch mental health counselors.
+These include active listening, critical thinking, advanced communication, service orientation, and interpersonal skills.
+“Therapists provide their clients with empathy, acceptance, support, and the encouragement to know that they are not alone in their experience,” Dr. Aleshire explains.

-Therapy for mental health is needed in a surprisingly vast pool of environments.
-Some professionals in this sector work with specific populations — such as the elderly, children or college students — while others serve a more encompassing role.
+Therapy for mental health is needed in a surprisingly large pool of environments.
+Some professionals in this sector work with specific populations — such as the elderly, children, or college students — while others serve a more encompassing role.

 Consider the following examples of mental health counselor work environments as you evaluate whether this career path is a good fit for you: